2017 Washington Junior Science &

 Thursday, March 16, and Friday, March 17, 2017

 We invite all interested Washington State high school students in grades 9-12 to participate in the Washington Junior Science and Humanities Symposium (WJSHS), which is sponsored by the School of Education at Seattle Pacific University, in cooperation with the Academy of Applied Science and the Army Research Office, the Office of Naval Research, and the Air Force Office of Scientific Research.

 This is a two-day event that provides high school students who have conducted original research in Science, Technology, Engineering, or Mathematics (STEM), with a forum to present their work to a panel of judges and an audience of high school students, teachers, parents, university faculty and students, and professional scientists.

 WJSHS student presenters have the opportunity to win college scholarships, as well as the opportunity to attend and compete at the 55th National Junior Science and Humanities Symposium.
-The 2017 National JSHS will be held in San Diego, California - April 26 through 30, (more details to be posted on the National JSHS website later).
-All of the top 5 WJSHS presenters will have an opportunity to either compete in the Oral Sessions on Thursday or in the Poster Competition on Friday.
+The 2017 National JSHS will be held in San Diego, California - April 26 through 30 (more details to be posted on the National JSHS website later).
+All of the top 5 WJSHS presenters will have an opportunity to either compete in the Oral Sessions or in the Poster Competition at the National Symposium.

 Expenses for the Washington Regional WJSHS are subsidized by the National JSHS Office under contract with Seattle Pacific University.

 The National Association of Secondary School Principals has placed JSHS on its 2016-17